 Ancient Hawaiians considered Kualoa one of the most sacred places on the island of Oʻahu.
-It was the residence of kings, a place of refuge and sanctuary – a puʻuhonua – and a training ground for royalty who were instructed at Kualoa in the arts of war, history and social traditions.
+It was the residence of kings, a place of refuge and sanctuary – a puʻuhonua – and a training ground for Hawaiian royalty who were instructed in the arts of war, history and social traditions.

 The initial land sale included much prime ranch land and all fishing rights including Mokoliʻi, the small island just offshore the Ranch now known as “Chinaman’s Hat.”

-Later, additional acreage in the Hakipuʻu and Kaʻaʻawa valleys were purchased by Dr. Judd’s son Charles Hasting Judd from the Queen Kalama’s land holdings.
+Later, additional acreage in the Hakipuʻu and Kaʻaʻawa valleys were purchased by Dr. Judd’s son Charles Hastings Judd from Queen Kalama’s land holdings.
 This purchase increased the size of the estate to the 4,000 acres it is today and is now under the Morgan Family name, who are Dr. Judd’s descendants.

 Kualoa Ranch was so named in 1927 and has been used for various purposes over the last eight decades.
 Kualoa which means “long back” in Hawaiian describes the Ranch’s beautiful valleys and mountain peaks.